Caleb S.

 Published on: Oct 14, 2023

-Have you ever felt confused when your teacher asks you to summarize or paraphrase something?
+Have you ever felt confused when your teacher asked you to summarize or paraphrase something?
 It can be like trying to solve a tricky puzzle, and you're not sure where to start.

 Don't worry; it happens to a lot of students.